ChimkaD/PBPK-perc/Analysis_R/README.md

       - Test results of last iterations of each of 4 chains for Each of CC 45 strains

   ### in vivo data used for calibration and evaluation of model fitting:
-   - Toxicokinetic in vivo data from our lab
+   - Toxicokinetic data measured in vivo in 45 strains of CC mice obtained from our lab.
    - Limits of detection of the chemicals in tissues.